jollyjinx/ZFS-TimeMachine/README.md

 	my $destinationpool				= 'tank/puddle';
 	my $snapshotstokeeponsource		= 100;

-	my $zfsbugworkaroundintermediatefileprefix	= "/Volumes/tmtinkerbell/intermediate.";		# workaround is needed as the 2012-01-06 panics the machine if zfs send pipes to zfs receive

 So puddle is set as source, tank/puddle will receive the snapshots from puddle and 100 snapshots are kept on puddle itself.